spinnaker/.github/SECURITY.md

 Absolutely!
 We love code contributions too, especially for security improvements.
 Please follow the [contributing guidelines](https://spinnaker.io/community/contributing/submitting/) for any changes you would like to share.
 If you have any questions, feel free to contact the Security SIG by saying _hello_ in the [Spinnaker Slack](http://join.spinnaker.io) [#security-sig](https://spinnakerteam.slack.com/archives/CFN8F5UR2) channel.

+## What should I expect for disclosing a vulnerability
+The spinnaker community offers no physical or financial renumeration for vulnerability disclosures.
+We acknowledge the reporter on any CVEs when the submitter allows/asks as a public thank you for contributions.

 ## How are security bugs handled?

 We’ve created a 4-step process to review and mitigate any reported security issues in Spinnaker open source code.
 These steps are further described in the [Vulnerability Handling Process](https://docs.google.com/document/d/1dCJ17v2K-lEVBTEGsgS4xnuOZo30Ufd3gSoYrG6XZfA) document.